hannobraun/fornjot/experiments/2025-03-18/README.md

 into the problem that it's there for a reason; that other aspects of the architecture depend on it being the way it is.

-And while I haven't figured out yet, how to break out of this situation, I do have quite a few unproven ideas on how an improved architecture would look like, redesigned from the ground up using the experience I've gained over the last few years.
+And while I haven't figured out yet how to break out of this situation, I do have quite a few unproven ideas on how an improved architecture would look like, redesigned from the ground up using the experience I've gained over the last few years.